6 Fun Activities To Engage Employees

 Everyone is busy these days, and sometimes it’s hard to keep up with your colleagues who are spread across the world.

-Whether you choose to do it over Slack, Zoom, Google Hangouts, or Skype, you can use these tools to allow everyone to participate in a virtual meeting from their own computers.
+Whether you choose to do it over Slack, Zoom, Google Hangouts, or Skype, you can use these tools to allow everyone to participate in a virtual meeting from their computers.

 2. Take A Lunch Time Walk

-Walking around and getting to know your coworkers outside of the office has shown to improve communication, encourage team building, and increase trust across the organization.
+Walking around and getting to know your coworkers outside of the office has been shown to improve communication, encourage team building, and increase trust across the organization.

 3. Play A Fun Game